Can you go solar with a low credit score?

 Regularly monitor your credit

-Apps like Experian and Credit Karma offer free versions to see your score and learn credit score factors to understand what's impacting your score the most.
+Apps like Experian and Credit Karma offer free versions to view your score and learn about credit score factors that are impacting it most.
 Using these apps, you can reduce debt, pay off balances, and build your credit to help your score improve over time.

 Experian also has a product called Boost, which allows your bill payments to count towards your credit score.
 So if you have a strong history of paying your utility or phone bill on time, they may help your score go up.